Approximating inverse cumulative distribution functions to produce approximate random variables: Acknowledgements

 \section{Acknowledgements}

 We would like to acknowledge and thank those who have financially sponsored this work.
 This includes the Engineering and Physical Sciences Research Council (EPSRC) and Oxford University's centre for doctoral training in Industrially Focused Mathematical Modelling (InFoMM), with the EP/L015803/1 funding grant.
 Furthermore, this research stems from a PhD project \citep{sheridan2020nested} which was funded by Arm and NAG.
-Additionally, funding was also provided by the Inference, Computation and Numerics for Insights into Cities (ICONIC) project, and the programme grant EP/P020720/1.
-Lastly, Mansfield College Oxford also contributed funds.
+Funding was also provided by the EPSRC ICONIC programme grant EP/P020720/1, the Hong Kong Innovation and Technology Commission (InnoHK Project CIMDA), and by Mansfield College, Oxford.